Onelson-main/course-content-generator-app/README.md

 ## Usage
 Enter a course name to search for details on the course.
 If the course is not in the DB, it would be created using AI
+Note:
+the server is hosted on render for free and therefore, would wind down if there's inactivity. therefore, the app may be slow initially

 ## License
 - The license the software is released under (e.g. MIT, Apache, etc.)